 SCOR’s corporate governance is strong, diverse and independent.

 As a listed Group, SCOR adheres closely to best practices.
 Since 2008, SCOR has adopted the Corporate Governance Code for listed corporations (Code de gouvernement d'entreprise des sociétés cotées) published by the AFEP (Association Française des entreprises privées) and the MEDEF (Mouvement des entreprises de France) (hereinafter the "AFEP-MEDEF Code") as its corporate governance code of reference.
-Two governance bodies play a key role in meeting the Group’s strategic objectives and ensuring appropriate management of risks: the Board of Directors, which is supported by six committees and includes a Lead Independent Director, and the Group Executive Committee.
+Two governance bodies play a key role in meeting the Group’s strategic objectives and ensuring appropriate management of risks: the Board of Directors, which is supported by seven committees and includes a Vice-Chairman, and the Group Executive Committee.

 The Board of Directors